 I am Florian Hagemann and I am a hobby photographer living in Munich, Germany.
 This website is dealing as my creative playground and to showcase my favorite photographs.

-My camera of choice is Nikon's D500 APS-C format DSLR.
-I had usually used two different Nikkor lenses, a 10-24mm wide angle lens and a 24-120mm zoom lens.
-During the last year or so I have taken less and less wide angle images.
-Instead I have become more interested in minimal and intimate compositions.
-Therefore I have recently extended my lens collection by a 70-200mm tele photo lens offering new perspectives and creative possibilities.
-Besides lenses you will always find a tripod, polarizing and ND filters and a cable release included in my backpack.
+My camera of choice is a Nikon APS-C format DSLR.
+During the last year or so I have taken less wide angle images.
+As described above I have become more interested in minimal and intimate landscape scenes and I have therefore extended my lens collection by a 70-200mm tele photo lens.
+Combined with the crop factor which comes with the APS-C format sensor this lens offers new perspectives and creative possibilities.
+Besides you will usually find a tripod, a polarizing filter, a neutral density filter as well as a cable release included in my backpack.

-When it comes to gear in landscape photography I would suggest to invest your budget primary in good glas (lens) and a solid and lightweight tripod.
 There are many good camera bodies available, no matter what system, format or brand you may choose.
-Today the camera body won't do that much of a difference in terms of image quality.
-You will need a setup fitting your personal needs and style of photography.
+Today the camera body won't do much of a difference in terms of image quality.
+Instead I suggest to invest your budget in good glas and in a solid and lightweight tripod.
+You will need a camera setup fitting your personal needs and style of photography.
 This might take some time of practice to figure out for yourself.
 Right now the industry pushes on mirrorless systems.
 If you have not chosen your system already that might be worth checking out.
-I prefer to have an optical viewfinder.
-Also I like the ergonomics and robustness of my DSLR.
-And I don‘t care about the dimensions and weight although I do a lot of hiking with my gear.
-Carrying the two extra kilos will enhance your stamina and leg muscles :)
+I prefer to have an optical viewfinder and I also I like the ergonomics and robustness of my DSLR making it most comfortable for me to use no matter the conditions.

-Besides hiking, taking photographs and editing images I also like watching other people go hiking, taking photographs and editing images :)) So, if you are interested in landscape and nature photography and you are looking for inspiration, I would recommend to check out the following YouTube channels:
+Besides hiking, taking photographs and editing images I also like watching other people go hiking, taking photographs and editing images :) So, if you are interested in landscape photography and you are looking for inspiration, I would recommend to check out the following YouTube channels: